 Dry Ingredients

 - All-Purpose Flour: I am using plain flour for this recipe.
 Even though, traditionally a mixture of buckwheat flour is used.
-But for purposes of ease and accessibility, feel free to use all-purpose flour if that's what you have.
-You can find buckwheat flour at many local stores or online, like on Amazon.
+But for purposes of ease and accessibility, feel free to use all-purpose flour.

 - Salt: a pinch of salt always helps to enhance the flavors